dhiman10/Stock-App/README.md

 # Stock-App
 Create a stock application using the Finnhub Stock API with the help of the iOS Academy.

-Three third Party are used.
+Three third-party libraries are being used in the project.

 Floating Panel: Floating Panel is an open-source iOS library that provides a customizable floating panel interface.